Loading...

 89+

-CAT AND XAT cutoffs for leading colleges accepting both scores
+CAT and XAT cutoffs for leading colleges accepting both scores

 The cutoff percentile at which calls are made to the students by colleges accepting both CAT and XAT scores: